AnithaBoddu/anithaboddu.github.io/README.md

 UX

-Use this app to prove your Simpsons knowledge.
+Use this app to use your knowledge for Family Guy.
 Answer 5 questions and receive right or wrong feedback for each question.
 You cannot skip a question without answering.
 After the 5th question you'll receive your final score and the option to start over

 Tech Stack